Syamtan5/CODTECH-Task-2/README.md

 Weather Forecast App

 ### Description:
-A simple weather forecast app that allows users to get current weather information by entering a city name.
+A simple weather forecast app allows users to get current weather information by entering a city name.
 The app fetches data from the OpenWeatherMap API and displays it in a user-friendly interface.

 ## Project Structure